Attacks on army, police, U.S. special forces kill 50 in Kabul

 The conflict between the Western-backed government and the Taliban has intensified since the NATO combat mission ended last year, but Afghan security forces and civilians have borne the brunt of the violence.

-(Additional reporting by James Mackenzie and Kay Johnson; Editing by Alison Williams)
+(Additional reporting by James Mackenzie and Kay Johnson; Editing by Mark Heinrich)